ilovedadata/ilovedadata.github.io/README.md

 * **load_the_dict**.

    This functions loads the json file where the data is stored.
 The function takes a parameter as an input: "backup".
-When backup is = "yes", the backup json file is loaded (the one created by create_a_backup), otherwise the standard inventory file is loaded
+When backup is = "yes", the backup json file is loaded (the one created by create_a_backup), otherwise the standard inventory file is loaded;

+* **add_an_item**.

+   This functions takes as an input the product dictionary and returns the updated one, by requiring the user to input the 4 features that, in the dictionary, define a product: name, quantity, price and category;

+* **display_items_from_dict**.

+   Within this functions, thanks to Pandas, the product dictionary is converted to a Pandas DataFrame.
+When calling this function, it is possible to provide the parameter "mode", set to "index" by default.
+When mode is equal to "name", the DataFrame rows are ordered by the name of the items;

+* **delete_an_item**.

+   When this function is called, the user is asked to provide the id of the product he wants to delete.
+Once the key provided, the desired element is removed from the dictionary.
+After the deletion of the item, the dictionary might have non-consecutive indices (actually it is almost certain: only if you delete the first or the last item the remaining ones will have consecutive indices).
+Because of this, within this function the dictionary is reindexed;

+* **update_info**.

+   This function does what its name suggests: it asks the user to provide the id (i.e. the index) of the item of which he wants to update an info and then proceeds to do so;

+* **items_to_buy**.

+   This function creates a Pandas DataFrame from the product dictionary and makes use of the aggregation functions to compute the amount of money the user will have to spend to restock its inventory.
+Furthermore, a list of items to buy is provided to the user;

+* **save_the_dict**.

+   This functions saves the product dictionary as a json file.